build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 #### <b>IAM Roles </b>
 We need to create CloudCatalyst service roles in our AWS account.
 These will be using these to provide permission to CodeCatalyst.
 This is one time activity only.

 Simply deploy a CloudFormation stack.
-You can find detailed instuctions on how to deploy this stack using AWS Console [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html#GettingStarted.Walkthrough.createstack).
+You can find detailed instructions on how to deploy this stack using AWS Console [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html#GettingStarted.Walkthrough.createstack).

 - Stack name `CodeCatalyst-IAM-roles`
 - Region: any (preferred `us-west-2`)